As usual, I always begin by thinking whenever I see failure in road

 The evidence of aggravating damages year after year on road

-infrastructures and restoration works that cost us dearly, must be felt in
+infrastructures and restoration works that cost us dearly must be felt by

-every individual responsible and indeed must be felt on end user as well.
+every individual responsible and, indeed, must be felt by the end user as well.
 Or

 else we wait for the catastrophe that is looming large before us.